xinjiewang1998/Azul-game/README.md

 - If you are unable to move a tile of a certain colour across because there is no valid space left for it, you must place **all** tiles from that row onto your floor instead.
 2. As with the beginner mosaic, empty any row that no longer has a tile in the rightmost space and place these in the discard pile.
-   Any tiles that remain on your board remain for the next round.
+   Any tiles that remain on your comp1110.ass2.board remain for the next round.

 In the example below, the player must place an `'a'` tile in row 1 but cannot place it in columns 1, 3 or 4 because those columns already contain an `'a'` tile.